dynamicdip/dynamicdip.github.io/_pages/people.md

 <td style="border:none; vertical-align:top; padding:0;">
 <strong style="font-size:15px;">Shreya Deb</strong><br>
 <span style="color:#555; font-size:15px;">MS by Research (jointly with Dr. Vignesh Muralidharan, CBSA) &nbsp;|&nbsp; r23ab0002@iitj.ac.in</span><br><br>
 <span style="text-align:justify; display:block; font-size:15px; line-height:1.6;">Shreya has a B.Tech in Electrical and Electronics Engineering from BIT Durg.
 She is currently pursuing an MS by Research at the Centre for Brain Science and Application, School of AIDE, IIT Jodhpur.
-She is fascinated by what sets the human brain apart from other creatures and how understanding it will help develop better artificial intelligence models.</span>
+She is fascinated by what sets the human brain apart from other creatures and how understanding it will help develop better artificial intelligence models(Joint Supervision with Dr. Vignesh Muralidharan).</span>
 </td>
 </tr>
 </table>